 Revisiting a place of childhood, you might find things are different.
 Of course, the council might have moved that shopping mall, the botanists might no longer grow their gardens.
 But in some cases, the places where we grew up remain the same, and it’s only our returning perception that has changed.

 Gordon Parks paints this perfectly, how our perceptions of the world seem smaller when we return.
 In The Funeral, he tells us that in the eyes of a child, things lend themselves to bigger proportions, inflated by imaginations.
 Hills are great mountains.
-Raging rivers are gentle streams.
+Gentle streams are raging rivers.
 But what doesn’t change is how we view our loved ones, not in age, not in death.

 There’s a large story to his father, one that could take years to tell, and we know this simply by how Parks saw him: a giant.